welaika/wordless_gem/README.md

 - If you attempt to download a WordPress localization that's outdated, the latest English version will be downloaded instead.
 - Currently, the Wordless plugin is installed as a git submodule, so your WordPress directory must be a git repo.
-- The Cucumber features run very slowly because they actually download WordPress and the Wordless plugin.
-I haven’t figured out how to properly stub the downloads.

 ## Contributing